 - Heavily lampshaded with Randy Marsh in the South Park episode, "A Nightmare on Facetime".

 - Happens to the KGB as well in season 3.
-Not that Major Jakov was especially competent, but he is eventually replaced by Barry Dillon, a former Odin agent rebuilt as a cyborg.
+Not that Major Jakov was especially competent, but he is eventually replaced by Barry Dylan, a former ODIN agent rebuilt as a cyborg.
 Which might be fine, as Barry was good at his job, but becoming a cyborg seems to have exaggerated his Bunny-Ears Lawyer tendencies into full blown insanity.
 He has since been replaced by Katya Kasanova (also a cyborg and former agent), and it remains to be seen how competent she is.

 - Nester from Scaredy Squirrel is the manager of The Stash n' Hord, but doesn't even know how to run the place right.